Eligibility Requirements

 For team submissions, the Principal Investigator or team lead must be an active leader and participant of the group and meet all eligibility requirements.

-Can a PI have a Co-PI?
+Can a PI have a Co-Recipient?
 How many maximum to a team?

 If one of our team members is outside of Texas or outside of the U.S., is our application eligible?

 Yes, as long as the PI or team lead meets all eligibility requirements, including spending at least the past two years (at time of application) performing research in Texas.
-The research team must be concentrated in Texas.
+In addition, the research team must be concentrated in Texas.

 Can one person apply as a PI for more than one category?

-Applicants must choose only one category (medicine, engineering, biological sciences, physical sciences or technology) for their submissions.
-A PI may participate in multiple applications, but each application may only be submitted in one category each.
+Applicants must choose only one category for their proposal.
+A PI may participate in multiple applications, but each application must be different and may only be submitted in one category each.

 Application Materials and Process